apache/sling-site/content/documentation/configuration.md

-title=TODO title for configuration.md
-date=1900-01-01
-type=post
-tags=blog
+title=Configuration
+type=page
 status=published
 ~~~~~~
-Title: Configuration

 ## Introduction

 Configuration in Sling is aligned with respective support by the OSGi specification:

 * Framework and Java system properties are available through the `BundleContext.getProperty(String)` method.
 These properties are provided in Sling through the Sling launcher.
 * Bundle Header values are available through the `Bundle.getHeaders()` and `Bundle.getHeaders(String)` methods.
 These header values are set by the bundle developer in the `META-INF/MANIFEST.MF` file.
 In fact, all main manifest attributes are available through these methods.
 * Components managed by the Service Component Runtime and declared in component descriptor files listed in the `Service-Component` manifest header access configuration properties through the `ComponentContext.getProperties()` method.
 These properties have three sources:
 1. Configuration specified specifically for factory components
 2. Properties retrieved from the Configuration Admin Service
 3. Properties set in the component descriptor
 * Configuration properties provided to `ManagedService` and `ManagedServiceFactory` instances by the Configuration Admin Service.

 For the discussion to follow we differentiate between initial configuration provided by Framework and system properties and managed configuration provided by the Configuration Admin Service.